 Leaders have a direct impact on employee satisfaction, motivation and productivity.
 Without effective leadership communication, employers shouldn’t expect from their employees to be engaged and connected to their workplace.

-Moreover, a research shows that leaders and managers are accountable for 70% of employee motivation and happiness.
+What's more, a research shows that leaders and managers are accountable for 70% of employee motivation and happiness.

 In order to inspire and in order to motivate, business leaders need to establish and foster a strong line of communication with the 10 main goals: